sibgit/sibgit.github.io/exercises_first_steps.md

     ./peak_sorter.sh
     ```
    It should still display the number of Dahus observed on the Alps' highest
    peaks as it did before the rebase.
+And it should also display the data
+   integrity check message `### Running data integrity check...OK` that
+   we added to `main` earlier (because our `feature-dahu` branch now also
+   contains the latest commits of `main`).

    Look again at your repo's history (`git adog`).
 Compare it to what you had
    before the merge (scroll up in your shell), to visually see how the rebase